grapebread/cybersecurity-final-project/README.md

 ```
 pip install sympy
+pip install numpy
 ```

-to install sympy and run the programs.
+to install sympy and numpy and run the programs.

 To encrypt: